360Learning/jquery-select-areas/README.md

  - areas ([]) : list of areas to add to the image from the beginning  (id will be ignored)
  - onChanging (null) : triggered when the event "changing" is fired
  - onChanged (null) : triggered when the event "changed" is fired
+ - onLoaded (null) : triggered when the event "loaded" is fired
  - width (0) : When not 0, scale the image to this width (px).
 The coordinates of the areas on the full image can be retreived with method relativeAreas()

 ## Events:
 Two events are fired by the plugin :
+ - loaded : fired when plugin is loaded
  - changing : fired during the modification of a selection. arguments : (event, id, areas)
  - changed  : fired when a selection is released. arguments : (event, id, areas)